+Procurement and Contract Services will review cooperative contract(s) to make sure they are competitively awarded and cost effective.
+The Department designee will determine if the contract meets the Department's needs.
 If service or work is to be performed on City property, then review the contract's included insurance as it may not include adequate coverage and protection for the City.
 Contact the City's Risk Manager assistance.

 - 6.2 Convenience Contracts.
 Convenience contracts are established in accordance with applicable procurement laws and policies for the purchase of goods and services for use by the City and offer a higher than normal level of convenience and flexibility in circumstances where it is warranted.
 Every reasonable effort should be made to obtain competitive pricing and good quality while using convenience contracts.
-Annual expenditures of a Convenience Contract shall not exceed \$20,000 annually. - 6.2.1 Convenience Contracts are permitted when at least one of the following criteria is met: - 1.
-Proximity of the vendor to the area where services or products are needed is a significant consideration. - Quality assessment of the product or service is subjective and difficult to process a solicitation.
+Individual transactions using convenience contracts must be less than \$3,000.00. - 6.2.1 Convenience Contracts are permitted when at least one of the following criteria is met: - 1.
+Due to the time sensitive nature of the goods or services, it would not be prudent or cost effective to utilize another procurement method. - 2.
+Proximity of the vendor to the area where services or products are needed is a significant consideration. - 3.
+Quality assessment of the product or service is subjective and difficult to process a solicitation.
 May be based on preferences of the City's customers, volunteers, etc. Examples include, but not limited to performing artists and programs instructors.
-This is a need to be responsive to the preferences of the City's clientele. - 6.2.2 For Convenience contracts processed by a Department or division, the procuring Department shall be responsible for obtaining and maintaining all required documentation, including but not limited to current W-9, E-Verify and Work Authorization (if spending over \$5,000 annually), insurance, and business license. - 6.2.3 A Convenience Contract shall not be established with a vendor that failed to win an award from a competitive solicitation.
+This is a need to be responsive to the preferences of the City's clientele. - 6.2.2 For approval purposes, the approval levels defined in Section 4 shall apply.